Lincoln In Trump Hat Flusters Chelsea Clinton: Tweet Asks If It’s Photoshopped [Opinion]

 — GOP In 2020 (@GOPin2020) March 26, 2017

-As you might surmise, the folks across the social media sites were extremely happy to oblige and verify for Chelsea that this image was indeed not Photo-shopped, but the real thing.
-Many were enthusiastic to tell her that she could rest assure that it was Lincoln actually wearing a Donald Trump hat.
+As you might surmise, folks across the social media sites were extremely happy to oblige and verify for Chelsea that this image was indeed not Photoshopped, but the real thing.
+Many were enthusiastic to tell her that she could rest assure that Lincoln was actually wearing a Donald Trump hat.

-Comments that pointed out Lincoln did wear that hat were plentiful, with some actually getting very creative with their responses, like this one – “No, this is the exact hat Lincoln was wearing when he signed the Emancipation Proclamation.
+Comments that pointed out Lincoln did wear that hat were plentiful, with some actually getting very creative with their responses, like this one.

+“No, this is the exact hat Lincoln was wearing when he signed the Emancipation Proclamation.
 People forget that.”

-Others took Chelsea’s tweet and used it against her mother, with one Twitter users suggesting that Lincoln’s hat was so real that, “It’s as real as those Bosnian snipers.”
+Others took Chelsea’s tweet and used it against her mother, with one Twitter users suggesting that Lincoln’s hat was so real that it was “as real as those Bosnian snipers.”

 It looks as though Chelsea is still feeling her way around social media in an attempt to appear more normal and as someone people can relate to as folks have just about had it with the Clinton dynasty, suggests Heat Street.
 Chelsea’s joke was seen as “stupid.”
 You have to admit it was far from anything resembling witty.

-The Boston Globe suggests that you “Don’t Cry for Chelsea Clinton,” which was their reply to a recent article in the L.A.
-Times that claims “Chelsea, like her mother, never gets a break.”
-Chelsea has just landed a cushy position on the board of Expedia, which is a company known nation-wide for travel.
+The Boston Globe suggests that you shouldn’t cry for Chelsea Clinton, which was their reply to a recent article in the Los Angeles Times that claims “Chelsea, like her mother, never gets a break.”
+Chelsea has just landed a cushy position on the board at Expedia, which is a company known nationwide for travel.
 It is also a company that just happens to be owned by Barry Diller, who is a billionaire with connections to the Clinton family.

 With $250,000 a year in stock options and $45,000 in cash, when you add this to another board position she holds at IAC Interactive, which pays her $299,936 a year, you can see how she never gets a break.
-These aren’t nine to five jobs, but more like a figurehead position.
+These aren’t nine-to-five jobs; they’re more like figurehead positions.
 Chelsea can feasibly sit at home and tweet all the jokes in the world until she gets one right and collect that kind of money.

 Chelsea Clinton Seriously Tweeted This… And she’s the “last best hope” for the… https://t.co/ak20ZexjJG pic.twitter.com/eOn5QfcLCO